mgcruz024/airflow-mlb/README.md

 -  Automated a 5-stage data pipeline to track player metrics using MLB Data API and Apache Airflow.
 - Processed real-time data, structured JSON results, checked for quality, and analyzed pitching and hitting statistics with pandas.
 - Used PostgreSQL to store all processed and aggregated player information.

+## Diagram

+## DAG Creation

-- Please refer to [this notebook](dag_creation.ipynb) for the creation of DAG's and pipeline architecture.
+Please refer to [this notebook](dag_creation.ipynb) for the creation of each DAG and the logic behind the pipeline's architecture.

 ## Packages Used